-For metallographic observation, the treated disks were mounted in an epoxy resin; afterward, they were cut through the longitudinal middle plane to be able to observe both the longitudinal and the transverse (i.e., surface seated on the hot plate) surfaces.
-The transverse surface was minimally roughed down to avoid removing material that had been in contact with the hot plate.
-On the other hand, the longitudinal surface was polished to colloidal silica suspension of 0.05 μ m and etched for three seconds with a Nital 2% solution.
+For metallographic observation the treated disks were mounted in an epoxy resin, afterwards they were cut through the longitudinal middle plane to be able to observe both the longitudinal and the transverse (i.e., surface seated on the hot plate) surfaces.
+The transverse surface was minimally rough down to avoid removing material that had been in contact with the hot plate.
+On the other hand the longitudinal surface was polished up to colloidal silica suspension of 0.05 μ m and etched for 3 s with a Nital 2 % solution.
 The samples were observed in stereoscopic and scanning electron microscopes (SEM).
-The zones analyzed by SEM were within 50-120 μ m of the hot face, ensuring that isothermal conditions were met.
+The zones analyzed by SEM were within 50 μ m to 120 μ m of the hot face ensuring that isothermal conditions were met.